Kalna Assembly constituency

-Kalna is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
+Kalna Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.
 It is reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, No. 264 Kalna (SC) assembly constituency covers Kalna municipality, Kalna II community development block and Bagnapara, Hatkalna and Krishnadevpur gram panchayats of Kalna I community development block.

-Kalna (SC) assembly segment was part of Katwa (Lok Sabha constituency) prior to 2009.
-As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba (Lok Sabha constituency) from 2009.
+As per orders of Delimitation Commission it is part of No. 38 Bardhaman Purba Lok Sabha constituency from 2009.
+Kalna (SC) assembly segment was part of Katwa Lok Sabha constituency prior to 2009.